-"If re-elected, I'll continue to bring a compassionate, common sense, community oriented, service focused, and faith based parent perspective to the Cabarrus County School Board.
-I strongly believe in fiscal responsibility, parent involvement, community partnerships, supporting and rewarding great teachers and staff, the use of technology, and individualized engaging cirriculum and programs for students as ways to help our school system and ultimately our community thrive."
+"With your support, I'll continue to bring a compassionate, common sense, community oriented, service focused, and faith based parent perspective to the Cabarrus County School Board.
+I strongly believe in fiscal responsibility, parent involvement, community partnerships, supporting and rewarding great teachers and staff, the use of technology, and individualized engaging curriculum and programs for students as ways to help our school system and ultimately our community thrive."

 This is also a competitive world and we need to prepare all our students to be successful at work, military, higher education and adult life as citizens when they graduate.